Data Centers in Florence

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts Data centers in Florence are positioned to serve the region's strong economy, which includes luxury goods, manufacturing, tourism, and research institutions.
-Proximity enables low-latency performance for local business operations and digital service delivery.
+Proximity To Key Business Districts Data centers in Florence are positioned to serve the city's diverse economy, including luxury goods, manufacturing, tourism, and research institutions like the University of Florence.
+This proximity enables low-latency connectivity for local businesses.

 Natural Disaster Risk

-Florence has a low overall disaster risk profile, with an INFORM score of 3 out of 10, as of September 2025.
-The assessment indicates a stable environment for critical infrastructure, though specific risks should be considered.
+Florence has a Low overall natural disaster risk profile, with an INFORM Risk score of 3 out of 10 as of September 2025.
+This rating indicates a stable environment for deploying critical infrastructure.